Best third-party controllers for Nintendo Switch iMore 2021

 This is an excellent alternative to Nintendo's official Pro Controller.
-It features motion controls, dual motors for shocks, and ergonomic design.
+It features motion controls, dual motors for shocks, and an ergonomic design.
 You can play wirelessly for up to eight hours with the aid of the internal 350mA battery.
 Should the battery life get low, don't worry.
 You can plug it in and continue to play.
 It comes with a three-year warranty and a 45-day return policy, so you'll be able to get it fixed or return it if necessary.

 The Nintendo Switch is an amazing console, and it can be enjoyed even better with the proper controller.
-A conventional-looking controller is especially necessary for multiplayer games, shooters, and action RPGs.
-Since there are so many third-party controllers out there, there's no need dish out more for the Pro Controller if you don't want to.
+A conventional-looking controller is essential for multiplayer games, shooters, and action RPGs.
+If you get one of the best Switch third-party controllers out there, there's no need to dish out more for the Pro Controller if you don't want to.

 Our number one recommendation is PowerA's wireless Nintendo Switch controller due to its ergonomic and lightweight design.
 It feels good in adult-sized hands and provides all the functions you need for an intense gaming session.
 Just keep in mind it doesn't do amiibo support.

 If you'd prefer something a little cheaper, check out the HORIPAD Wired Nintendo Switch Controller.
 It's one of the least expensive controllers on this list but will still provide you with a better gaming experience than the Joy-Cons.
 Now get gaming!

 We may earn a commission for purchases using our links.
 Learn more.